 An SMW HA system also requires the following site-dependent host names and IP addresses.
-If helpful, record the actual values for this site here.
+You may find it helpful to record the actual values for the site.

 IMPORTANT: The IP addresses for the virtual SMW HA cluster (virtual-smw) and the actual SMWs smw1 and smw2) must be on the same subnet.